melisatuncay/Productivity-Pain/README.md

 This pressure can lead to burnout, decision fatigue and identity disorganization, especially in young people who are still shaping their goals.
 It creates a feedback loop: individuals feel they are falling behind, which leads to anxiety, which in turn further diminishes the ability to be productive - ironically achieving the opposite of what the pressure intended.

 ### 1.3) Why focus on Generation Z
-Gen Z (born between 1997 and 2012) is the first group to grow up entirely in the digital age.
+Gen Z **(born between 1997 and 2012)** is the first group to grow up entirely in the digital age.
 Their formative years were shaped by algorithms, trends, online challenges, hustle culture and digital comparison.
 From a young age, they consume motivational and achievement-oriented content.

 Focusing on Gen Z allows us to examine the psychological and behavioral effects of digital productivity culture on a generation that has never known a world without it.
 Understanding their experiences can pave the way for action for future generations.

-### 1.4) Literature review (similar studies if available)
+### 1.4) Literature Review
 While this field is emerging, a few key references and patterns are observable:

 **The Hustle Culture and Its Discontents (2021, Harvard Business Review):** Highlights the glorification of overworking and its mental health costs, especially among young professionals.